How to create a free quiz with Tally

 • Type / and insert a Calculated field.
 Name the field, for example, “Score”.

-• Select Number as the field type and leave it blank.
+• Select Number as the field type and enter zero as the initial value.

 notion image